themetaschemer/malt/README.md

 # Introduction
-Malt is a minimalist deep learning toolkit that is designed to support the book @italic{The Little Learner}, by Daniel P. Friedman and Anurag Mendhekar.
+Malt is a minimalist deep learning toolkit that is designed to support the book *The Little Learner: A Straight Line to Deep Learning*, by Daniel P. Friedman and Anurag Mendhekar.

 The framework provides for tensors, automatic differentiation, gradient descent, commonly used loss functions, layer functions and